 and executes measures that promote constructive dialogue with shareholders.

-(2) The Executive Officer in charge of the Company’s IR & PR activities shall be responsible for overseeing
+(2) The Executive Officer in charge of Corporate Sustainability, Environment Management, IR and Communication shall be responsible for overseeing

 (3) “K” Line seeks to enhance promoting our shareholders’ and investors’ understanding of our financial situation and